l8518/efars/README.md

 - Allocate enough memory and CPUs
 - Windows requires you to share drive

-## Hardware Requirements for Each Datasets
+## Hardware Requirements for MovieLens Datasets
 - The respository is configured to run the scientific MovieLens 20m dataset or the much smaller MovieLens Latest Dataset (check [GroupLens website]( https://grouplens.org/datasets/movielens/) for more information ), thus you might need to fulfill, depending on which dataset you use, the following hardware specs:
     - MovieLens Latest Dataset:
         - 16 GB of RAM (tested)